idea2app/Idea-Lark-R2/README.md

 vars: |
 # default to be https://open.larksuite.com/open-apis/
     LARK_HOST
-# your bucket base url, which you can set later with custom domains
+# your Bucket base URL, which you can set later with custom domains
     BUCKET_BASE_URL
 ```